🇺🇸 America's 250th Birthday Sale — 25% off all guides through July 5 Shop Guides

 What should I wear in Minneapolis in January?+

-How cold does it get in Minneapolis in January?+
+Does it rain in Minneapolis in January?+

 What should I pack for Minneapolis in January?+